caykay/snake-game/README.md

 The game follows the same old rules.
 - To move use the up, down, right and left direction keys.
 - The snake cannot turn to the opposite of the direction its facing.
-- _You cannot go pas walls (Not particularly an old rule but may change)_
+- _You cannot go past walls (Not particularly an old rule but may change)_
 - Try avoiding biting yourself otherwise it's game over for you.

 ### Gameplay screenshots